John Buttigieg (footballer): Sliema Wanderers

 A sweeper, Buttigieg began his career at hometown Maltese Premier League club Sliema Wanderers at age 16.
 He established himself in the team during the 1981–82 season, missing just two league games as the club finished runners-up to Hibernians in the league and the Maltese FA Trophy.
 The Blues were relegated in the following season, but reclaimed their place in the Premier League by finishing as 1983–84 First Division champions.
 Buttigieg's best season came in 1987–88, when his performances earned him the Maltese Premier League Player of the Year award.
 The Blues would go on to win the league the title the following season, but Buttigieg managed just one appearance before departing the club in November 1988.
 He made 75 league appearances and scored six goals during eight years with Sliema.
 He also tasted European football with the club, appearing in the Cup Winners' Cup in the 1982–83 and 1987–88 seasons.

+He had a brief trial at Manchester United in August 1988; including a first team appearance as a substitute for Russell Beardsmore in a pre-season friendly against Hamburger SV at Old Trafford.

 Brentford

-Buttigieg played for English Third Division club Brentford in a pre-season friendly tournament prior to the start of the beginning of the 1988–89 season, after being spotted by manager Steve Perryman's former colleague Peter Shreeves while playing in Northern Ireland for Malta.
+Buttigieg played for English Third Division club Brentford in a pre-season friendly tournament prior to the start of the beginning of the 1988–89 season.
+He had been spotted by manager Steve Perryman's former colleague Peter Shreeves, while playing in Northern Ireland for Malta.
 He eventually signed for the Bees on 2 November 1988 for a £40,000 fee.
 Buttigieg was brought in to play his natural sweeper role, but the Brentford defenders had trouble adapting to the system, which led Perryman to revert to using a normal defensive line and reducing Buttigieg to making cameo appearances in various positions off the bench.
 He made 19 appearances in what remained of the 1988–89 season and was a part of the Bees' run to the quarter-finals of the FA Cup, where they were knocked out by Liverpool.

 Buttigieg began the 1989–90 season in an unfamiliar right back role and gradually fell out of the first team picture.
-The departure of Perryman as manager and his replacement Phil Holder's tactical change to a long ball game saw Buttigieg further frozen out and after being transfer-listed in November 1990, he was released in May 1991.
-Buttigieg made 47 appearances during his time at Griffin Park and the 20 caps he won for Malta during that period make him Brentford's most capped international player.
+The departure of Perryman as manager and his replacement Phil Holder's tactical change to a long ball game saw Buttigieg further frozen out.
+He moved on a one-month loan to Second Division club Swindon Town in September 1990, to cover for injuries.

-Swindon Town (loan)

-Buttigieg moved on a one-month loan to Second Division club Swindon Town in September 1990, to cover for injuries.
 He made four appearances before his loan expired and the Robins were unwilling to make the move permanent.
+After being transfer-listed in November 1990, Buttigieg was released in May 1991.
+Buttigieg made 47 appearances during his time at Griffin Park and the 20 caps he won for Malta during that period made him Brentford's then-most capped international player.